In This Article

 One last benefit of applying probiotics topically?
 Creating equilibrium. “[Probiotics can] improve and strengthen your skin’s natural protective mechanisms and maintain an equilibrium of good bacteria on your skin’s surface,” Dr. Raj says.
 Dr. Bowe says that the healthy signals produced by these probiotics stop your skin cells from sending an “attack” message to your immune system, which keeps acne and rosacea flare-ups at bay.

 The evidence is there—probiotics can benefit your skin, just like they benefit your gut.
-Though experts agree that further research is needed in order to fully prove the benefits of probiotics for those suffering from acne, rosacea, and eczema, a quick perusal in the Journal of the American Academy of Dermatology yields promising results from the studies that have already been conducted.
+Though experts agree that further research is needed in order to fully prove the benefits of probiotics for those suffering from acne, rosacea, and eczema, a quick perusal in the Journal of the American Academy of Dermatology and its website yields promising results from the studies that have already been conducted (such as those mentioned above).
 If you’re curious about probiotics and incorporating them into your skincare routine, we recommend talking with your derm and asking for their advice on how to do so based on your unique skin condition.

 RéVive Masques Des Yeux ($185)